 Helping You Build a Strong Foundation

-My efforts help clients focus on how they get their work done.
-Most people in non-profit organizations are concerned with serving the mission and bettering the world, not necessarily with the nuts-and-bolts of running an organization.
+Our efforts help clients focus on how they get their work done.
+Most people in nonprofit organizations are concerned with serving the mission and bettering the world, not necessarily with the nuts-and-bolts of running an organization.
 Yet we need well-run organizations to keep our good work going long-term.